Sacred Healing Practices

 1545 McKendrie St., San Jose, CA 95126

 Please note that the altar is outside and accessible to the public.
 Use offerings and remembrance items you are comfortable leaving in the elements, unguarded.
 If it is important to you that your item be part of the closing Fire Ceremony, please note that laminated items and items otherwise unsuitable for burning cannot go into the Ritual Fire.
 Please collect any personal items you wish to keep by the day before the Fire Ceremony or join us at 12:00 on Nov.
-9th, as we unite for the loving disassembly of the altar and closing ritual fire, in the culmination of our annual remembering practice (Sign-up necessary).
+8th, as we unite for the loving disassembly of the altar and closing ritual fire (sign-up necessary), in the culmination of our annual remembering practice.

 This is a family-friendly, inclusive, loving, safer space.
 If an offering is deemed inappropriate it will be removed, blessed, and respectfully disposed of.